Eamont Bridge: Features

 There are two ancient sites in the village, namely the earthwork known as King Arthur's Round Table and the much better preserved Mayburgh Henge which is situated between the rivers Lowther and Eamont.
 Mayburgh Henge was built using stones from one or both rivers.
 The location between the rivers was probably important when it was built 3000 or 4000 years ago, which protected it from invasion.
 Both sites are under the protection of Historic England.
 There was another henge close to King Arthur's Round Table, which is now obliterated.
 A cup was reputed to have been found at the centre of the King Arthur's Round Table Henge.
 The gateway from Mayburgh Henge points in the direction of King Arthur's Round Table, which was probably a convenient meeting place for millennia.
 There are several more henges in the area, with at least two towards the north-east, towards Brougham, visible.
 There is a splendid example of vernacular architecture in the centre of the village.

 The southern or Westmorland half of the village lies within the civil parish of Yanwath and Eamont Bridge, and the northern part (Skirsgill Lane and Kemplay Bank) is within the civil parish of Penrith.
-For other local government matters, Eamont Bridge lies within the Eden District wards of Eamont, Penrith South and Penrith Pategill and the Cumbria county council electoral divisions of Penrith Rural, Penrith West and Penrith East.
+For other local government matters, Eamont Bridge lies within the Westmorland and Furness wards of Penrith South and Eamont & Shap.

 There are two pubs opposite each other at the southern end of the village.

 A nearby cave called Giant's Cave is associated with several legends.
 It is variously said to have been the home of a giant named Isir, or an evil knight named Tarquin, who imprisoned 64 men in the cave, or Uther Pendragon.